Frequently Asked Question Answers

 How do I access campus housing?

 Residence Life uses a finger enrollment system for student entry into the housing facilities.
 Students are required to enroll their finger during move-in.
 When entering a facility, a resident shall place their finger on the scanner and wait for the front desk to give access.
+New for Fall 2019, students room key will be their student ID!
+We are excited about our new security upgrades and new locking system.
+This means students must have their school ID at all times.

 Students that do not reside in the facility will need to check in with a resident.
 Guests are allowed to check in 24/7 however they must be with a resident of that facility.
 In order to check in, students must provide a photo id to the front desk.